ngaioKhauri/quest-submissions/Chapter2.md

 **4. This is the hardest quest so far, so if it takes you some time, do not worry!
 I can help you in the Discord if you have questions.**

-**- Add two new things inside your contract:**
+- **Add two new things inside your contract:**
-    **- A variable named myNumber that has type Int (set it to 0 when the contract is deployed)** **- A function named updateMyNumber that takes in a new number named newNumber as a parameter that has type Int and updates myNumber to be newNumber**
+    - **A variable named myNumber that has type Int (set it to 0 when the contract is deployed)**

+    - **A function named updateMyNumber that takes in a new number named newNumber as a parameter that has type Int and updates myNumber to be newNumber**

 ```
 pub contract HelloWorld {
     pub var greeting: String